Sahilnegi4444/Australia-weather-prediction/README.md

 Encoded categorical variables with OneHotEncoder

-Combined preprocessing steps using ColumnTransformer for cleaner workflow
+Combined preprocessing steps using ColumnTransformer for a cleaner workflow

-# Models Used
+## Models Used

 Two machine learning models were trained and compared: